This post may contain affiliate links. Read our full disclosure.

 Tips:

-- Skip the extra pots and make them in One-Pot!
+- Skip the extra pots and fry the sausage, bacon, and onion in One-Pot!

 - Leave the skins on the potatoes.
-Olive Garden does and it makes it easy to prep!
+Olive Garden does, and it makes it easier to prep!

 How To Make Zuppa Toscana (Step-by-Step Photo Tutorial:)